 How do I get Microsoft Azure?

-The Microsoft for Startups program offers $10,000 per month of Azure service credits for one year for a total of $120,000.
+The Microsoft for Startups program offers up to $120,000 worth of free Azure for two years.
 Eligibility is dependent on collaboration with a startup accelerator, with Microsoft partnering with over 200 startup accelerators in 47 countries.

 Microsoft's Azure for Students program grants a credit of $100 to be used within 12 months, as well as access to over 25 free products, including Virtual Machines, File Storage, and SQL Databases for the first 12 months, while other products are always free.
 This offer is available to students and faculty 18 or older at a STEM-related field in a four-year educational institution.